-Make absolutely perfect, fall-apart tender Boston Butt in your Instant Pot!
-BBQ pulled pork has never been faster or more delicious when you cook it using this method.
+Make absolutely perfect, fall-apart tender, Instant Pot pork butt loaded with your favorite bbq sauce!
+BBQ pulled pork has never been faster or more delicious when you use this easy cooking method.

-Boston Butt (also known as Pork Butt) is the ideal choice to make perfect BBQ pulled pork.
+Pork butt is the ideal choice to make perfect BBQ pulled pork.
 And when you cook it in your Instant Pot, dinner is done quickly and perfectly, every single time.
+This easy pork butt recipe has great flavor and is so simple to make.
+It’s totally fool-proof and is always a crowd pleaser!

-- Water.
-The Instant Pot needs to create steam to build pressure, so you’ll need to add some liquid to the inner pot.
+- Water – The Instant Pot needs to create steam to build pressure, so you’ll need to add some liquid to the inner pot.
+This will also help keep from having a burn notice during the cooking process.

 Best Cut for Pulled Pork